CLARIAH/scholarly-web-annotation-server/discussion/comparing-iiif-and-web-annotation-models.md

 # IIIF Annotations

-This document describes the IIIF Presentation API as a potential vehicle for RDFa enriched multimedia resource annotation.
+This document describes the IIIF Presentation API as a potential vehicle for RDFa enriched multimedia resource description.

 Table of Contents: